Discover Facts Behind Why do Geese Fly in a V Formation

 Flock Size and Composition

 The size and composition of the flock can impact the flight formation and dynamics.
 Larger flocks tend to adopt a more organized and streamlined V-shaped formation, while smaller groups may fly in a less organized way.
-The presence of younger or inexperienced birds can also influence the formation, as they may need help from older birds in the group.

 Leadership and Navigation